atosorigin/bullsequana-edge-system-management/ansible/readme.md

 #### - file_to_upload
 **file_to_upload** is used in *Update firmware from file* playbook

-So, the **file_to_upload** variable is defined localy inside extra_vars section of the playbook
+So, the **file_to_upload** variable is defined localy inside external_vars section of the playbook

-Change the extra_vars section as needed:
+Change the external_vars section as needed:
 ` file_to_upload: /host/mnt/Resources/your_image.ext" `
 Adjust the prompt on launch option as needed:
 `prompt on launch`